raminsdp/Energy_Production_data_repo/README.md

 ### Preprocessing of given Data

+For imputation of missing values the **mean** value of the **median** of the row (actual day and respective physical parameter) and the **median** of the column (respective day over the years) was calculated and used.
+Since the outcome is acceptable, a different approach with e.g. weighted medians, especially for the station itself (=column) was skipped.<br>
 Since daily predicted energy production is a target of this project, the technical capacity for this needs to be expressed as a value within the dataset.
 Therefore the daily **cumulative** solar panels was calculated, based on registering date at Marktstammdatenregister.

 ## Modelling <a name="modelling"></a>